analogdevicesinc/msdk/Examples/MAX32655/BLE_otas/README.md

 is off, the CPU is in sleep mode.

 ## Setup
-The Bootloader application needs to be loaded prior to loading BLE_otas application.
-BLE_otas will run on top of the Bootloader.
-The linker file included with BLE_otas application must be used to properly setup the memory sections to coincide with the Bootloader.
+The `Bootloader` application needs to be loaded prior to loading `BLE_otas` application. `BLE_otas` will run on top of the `Bootloader`.
+The linker file included with `BLE_otas` application must be used to properly setup the memory sections to coincide with the `Bootloader`.
-Both the Bootloader and BLE_otas application contain a project.mk file where the use of internal/external flash for transfer operation is specified via:
+The `project.mk` in this `BLE_otas` application in conjunction with `project.mk` in `Bootloader` determine where the expected file is stored and read from.
+Default configuration is to use external flash to store the transferd file before writing it to internal flash space during the update.
- `USE_INTERNAL_FLASH ?=0`
+Alternatively by changing `USE_INTERNAL_FLASH ?=0` to `USE_INTERNAL_FLASH ?=1` the transfered file
-Bootloader and BLE_otas must agree on file storage location, the default is to use external flash.
+is stored in the update space.
 ### Board Selection

-Before building firmware you must select the correct value for BOARD in project.mk, e.g. "EvKit_V1".
+Before building firmware you must select the correct value for BOARD in `project.mk`, e.g. `EvKit_V1`.

 ### Required Connections
 -   Connect a USB cable between the PC and the (USB/PWR - UART) connector.

 ## Trace Serial Port
-When TRACE is enabled in the project.mk, the on-board USB-to-UART adapter can be used to view the trace messages and interact with the application.
+When TRACE is enabled in the `project.mk`, the on-board USB-to-UART adapter can be used to view the trace messages and interact with the application.
 Open a serial port terminal with the following settings.